rnleach/elk/README.md

   before that.
 The maximum time that can be handled by all the functions is December 31st, 32767.
   So this more than covers the useful period of meteorological observations and forecasts.

+### Header (.h) & Source (.c) File Layout
+  Most of the code is in the header, which is awkward.
+But I wanted to favor doing work on the stack and enable as much inlining as possible.
+So I've let alot of my implementation go into the header.
+I've given most of the inline functions (except the smallest) external linkage so they only get compiled into the final executable once, but have the best opportunities to get inlined.
+  Some of the smallest functions are just \c static \c inline.
+This makes it hard to know what's intended as public API and what isn't from the library.
+But if you can read comments formatted for Doxygen, then you can follow along.
+If you have Doxygen, just use it to create the documentation and read that.

 ## Releases

 ### Version 2.0.0 - IN PROGRESS